 Where to buy a chemistry set

-I realize there's a pretty good chance that you don't have kids and you're not planning on any soon!
-However, if you have any school-aged cousins, nieces, nephews or friends' kids - share this page with their parents.
+If you don’t have kids of your own, but you have any school-aged cousins, nieces, nephews or friends’ kids – share this page with their parents.
 And then you can be the cool scientist who got their kids doing chemistry!
-Ssshhhh, don't tell anyone this , but these experiments are legit fun for adults too - no reason why the kids should have all the fun!
+Ssshhhh, don’t tell anyone this ????, but these experiments are legit fun for adults too – no reason why the kids should have all the fun!

 Are you looking for other STEM toys or kits for young scientists, to enhance their STEM skills?
-Check out STEM Toy Expert for details of some awesome STEM Toys for kids to have fun building a computer, coding a robot or doing all things science-y!
+Check out STEM Geek for details of some awesome STEM Toys for kids to have fun building a computer, coding a robot or details of the best STEM subscription boxes for kids!